Manufacturing blueprints and a caliper used to document the device history record (DHR) for quality control.

 Failing to comply can result in significant penalties, including warning letters, fines, and even facility shutdowns.
 A complete and accurate DHR is your first line of defense during an inspection, proving that you have robust processes in place and are committed to regulatory compliance.
 It shows inspectors that you have control over your manufacturing and can account for every device you produce.

-Ensure Product Quality and Traceability
+Guarantee Product Quality and Traceability

 Beyond compliance, the DHR is a powerful tool for quality control.
 It serves as the official production record for your medical devices, allowing you to track every component and process from start to finish.
 This detailed history ensures that every single device meets the required quality standards before it ever reaches a patient.
 If a deviation occurs during production, the DHR provides the data needed to catch it immediately.